nimiq/validators-api/README.md

 > "Every 2 epochs"

-#### Icon
+#### Logo

-- **Shape**: It is preferred that the icon follows the Nimiq hexagon shape.
+- **Shape**: It is preferred that the logo follows the Nimiq hexagon shape.
 For reference, please refer to the bottom of the 'Colours' section of our [Nimiq Style Guide on Figma](<https://www.figma.com/design/GU6cdS85S2v13QcdzW9v8Tav/NIMIQ-Style-Guide-(Oct-18)?node-id=0-1&node-type=canvas&t=mNoervj6Kgw0KhKL-0>).
 - **Background**: Do not add a background colour to the image.
 - **Format**: Prefer to use SVG.
 File dominance isn't an issue as we will optimise and serve the best performing version (e.g. PNG, JPG, SVG) for each validator.